 Ms. Stillerman holds a master's degree in public affairs and environmental policy from Indiana University's School of Public and Environmental Affairs.
 She is an active member of the American Public Health Association.

-Ms. Stillerman has been quoted by the Associated Press, Public Radio International's Marketplace, and the New Scientist.
+Ms. Stillerman has been quoted by the New York Times, the Washington Post, Bloomberg, Associated Press, Public Radio International's Marketplace, and New Scientist, among others.

 Stillerman KP.
 2010.
 The Climate-Friendly Gardener: A Guide to Combating Global Warming from the Ground Up.
 Cambridge, MA: Union of Concerned Scientists.

 Stillerman KP, Mattison DR, Giudice LC, Woodruff TJ.
 2008.
 Environmental exposures and adverse pregnancy outcomes: a review of the science.
 Reproductive Sciences 15(7):631-50.